haihala/whoops-all-grapplers/docs/tasks/chore_tracker.md

 - Controllers connected after game has started show up weird in the controller claim menu
 - Red paint + throws
+- Stick input occasionally gets stuck
+  - Replicate with 46464646... on the dpad

 ### Online